rht-labs/enablement-docs/1-the-manual-menace/README.md

  * `requirements.yml` is a manifest which contains the ansible modules needed to run the playbook
  * `apply.yml` is a playbook that sets up some variables and runs the OpenShift Applier role.

 3. Open the `apply.yml` file in the root of the project.
 Update the namespace variables by replacing the `<YOUR_NAME>` with your name or initials.
+Don't use uppercase or special characters.
 For example; my name is Dónal so I've created:
 ```yaml
   hosts: "{{ target }}"
   vars: